18+ Exciting Things to do in Montreal this Summer and Fall

 Maison Publique:A classic British tavern nestled right in the Eastern part of the Plateau, you might be surprised to find out that it is a project by Derek Dammann, an ex-chef from one of celebrity chef Jaime Oliver’s restaurants.
-Come savour the greasy meaty classics in all their glory on Saturday and Sunday from 10:30 am to 2:00 pm.
+Come savour the greasy meaty classics in all their glory on Saturday and Sunday.

 With a microbrewery every few blocks and a craft beer coop, it’s safe to say Rosemont is Montreal’s top spot for craft beer.
 Whether you want to spend all afternoon at a single one or make the full circuit, if you’re a beer lover you’ll wanna make your way there.
 Here’s a handy circuit we’ve put together for the hardcore craft beer lovers wanting to check them all out in one day.
 For the rest of you, here’s the lowdown on each awesome Rosemont brewery.

 Harricana:Make your way here for the chic tavern decor, a glimpse at their brewing equipment, poutine “hot dogs”, and the beer and cheese pairing plate.